-Consideration of Verbs in Spanish Translation
+Verb Nuances in Spanish Translation

 If we compare Spanish and English languages, the Spanish and English verb structures vary greatly from one another and lead to many problems for the Spanish translator.
 Issues related to verbs in Spanish translation begin with something as elementary as the use of the ‘ser´ and the ‘estar´.
 More complex issues arise as English has one simple past tense while Spanish has two, namely, the preterit and the imperfect.
-Then, English rarely uses the subjunctive while its use is rampant in Spanish and complicated by finer nuances.
+Then, English rarely uses the subjunctive, while its use is rampant in Spanish and complicated by finer nuances.

-Problem Solving with Verbs in Spanish Translation
+Problem-Solving with Verbs in Spanish Translation

 The Spanish translator also has to learn to negotiate verb problems in Spanish translation that arise because of the difference between the English ‘to know´ and the Spanish ‘saber/conocer´ and the English ‘do/make´ and the Spanish ‘hacer´.
-Some verbs in Spanish translation are reflexive in Spanish but not in English, for example, fall down, get up, shave, etc. The English use of modals and auxiliaries like ‘will/shall, would/should, may/might, can/could, must´ can appear very confusing to the Spanish translator.
+Some verbs in Spanish translation are reflexive in Spanish but not in English, for example, fall, get up, shave, etc. The English use of modals and auxiliaries like ‘will/shall, would/should, may/might, can/could, must´ can appear very confusing to the Spanish translator.

 Firstly, unlike Spanish, English uses it to indicate the progressive tense.
 So, the Spanish translation of the English ‘What are you eating?´ could be ‘que estás comiendo´, but would read best as ‘qué comes´.
 Secondly, unlike Spanish, English can use it as an adjective.
 For example, while ‘interesting idea´ is valid in English, it has to be translated into Spanish as ‘idea interesante´.
 The English present participle can be used as a substitute for the Spanish infinitive.
 Hence ‘le gusta comer´ can be translated as ‘he likes eating´.

-The other aspect observed in English language is that the present progressive tense or the ‘-ing´ form can be used to indicate a future event, for example, ‘We are leaving tomorrow´.
+The other aspect observed in the English language is that the present progressive tense or the ‘-ing´ form can be used to indicate a future event, for example, ‘We are leaving tomorrow´.
 But that would be a grave mistake in Spanish.
 Spanish uses either the simple present tense or the future tense.
-In most of the cases, using the present participle or the ‘el gerundio´ in Spanish is not grammatically incorrect, but it hampers the natural flow of the language and sounds foreign.
+In most cases, using the present participle or the ‘el gerundio´ in Spanish is not grammatically incorrect, but it hampers the natural flow of the language and sounds foreign.
 Hence, the Spanish translator should take pains to avoid its use in Spanish translation.